Brionconroy/coffee-social-react/README.md

-+ My my report section was not send reports to the data base, this was dou to an incorect url naming convention. it was an easy fix by changing contact-admins to contact-admin. by removing the s everthing worked fine.
++ My report section was not sending reports to the data base, this was due to an incorect url naming convention.
+It was an easy fix by changing contact-admins to contact-admin.
+By removing the s everthing worked fine.